copych/AcidBox/README.md

 * partition scheme: No OTA (1MB APP/ 3MB SPIFFS)
 * PSRAM: enabled (or the type of your PSRAM)

 Also you will need to upload drum samples to the ESP32 flash (LittleFS).
-To do so follow the instructions: https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool
+To do so follow the instructions:

+for Arduino IDE 1.X.X https://github.com/lorol/LITTLEFS#arduino-esp32-littlefs-filesystem-upload-tool

+for Arduino IDE 2.X.X https://github.com/earlephilhower/arduino-littlefs-upload and follow the instructions there.

+Don't forget to select the appropriate partitioning both for uploading app and fs image in the tools menu: No OTA 1mb app+3mb SPIFFS.
+Choose LittleFS while uploading.

 If you don't upload samples, the app will use the default drum kit from the samples.h